 - Facts and truth start to suffer.
 Today, it seems that a majority of people have difficulty to understand exponential growth-curves, or aren’t interested to build up that knowledge, or even to listen to experts that can interpret exponential growth.
 Yet, suddenly everybody is an amateur virologist, and every bit if information is (mis-)used for own purposes.
 This forces some of these individuals to make a 180 degree turn in opinion within mere days – damage done.

 - Downplaying the crisis or (even worse) creating panic about it.
 Putting on your blinders for the issue as it develops never helps, especially since you as a layperson do not have all the relevant data at your disposal.
+Read my other post The Corona Pandemic.
+A View from the Edge.
 At the same time, IF all the advice from the authorities is followed by ALL of us, any emergency can ultimately be contained.
 And once that tipping point is achieved, not only will the exponential growth curve of a viral infection be broken, but also the growth-curve of all the associated concerns – health, financial, societal.
 Stay realistic, don’t panic, and always realize that a pandemic is a moving target, where even the best experts and politicians will need to constantly adjust their policies and advice (if you think you can do a better job, I urge you to apply for a job at your local health authority – don’t waste time writing about it on social media ;-).

 - People start to use the pandemic for their own populist agendas.
 In TWO JOURNEYS this is embodied in the character of the wannabee dictator Somerset, who believes that with a decimated population world-power is within his grasp.
 Populists play with their citizens’ lives, as they only have their own objectives in mind: to get re-elected, for financial gain, to strengthen their power, or whatever sick idea they follow.
 Populists, in contrast to sincere politicians, experts or the members of the healthcare staff in the ICU of your local hospital, do not regard helping you as primary objective.
 They simply can’t, it simply isn’t in their DNA.
 Populists have a goal, and will filter and (mis)use data that seems to substantiate that goal.
 Science and common sense do the opposite: collect data first, then define a theory and finally a goal.
 Needless to say, populists will impact their own citizens’ lives dramatically – and your life too.
 A pandemic (the word implies the ‘global’ impact of an epidemic) will not stop at a national border… or your doorstep for that matter.